 In 1970, the “People’s Flag Show,” was held in a church in New York, asking artists to create art that showed the American flag.
 The show’s purpose was to protest laws, which limited the use and display of the flag.
 150 works were brought, many political and some even incendiary.
 After a performance in which a flag was burned, three of the organizing artists – one of whom was Faith Ringgold – were arrested.
 A protracted and ultimately failed legal battle ensued over the right of artistic license.
 Ringgold designed the show’s poster and later on the silkscreen “The Judson 3” during this legal battle.

 The multifaceted Ringgold has produced such differing works as: early self-portraits from the mid-1960s; a poster in defense of the Black Panthers; and a 1971 painting for female prisoners on Rikers Island called “For the Women’s House.”
-Conveying a less than stellar or positive view in the “Figuring Black Power” exhibition, Ringgold’s 1967 painting “American People Series #20: Die” portrays race riot carnage, with blood-spattered adults and children tumbling in wide-eyed terror amid guns and violence.
+Conveying a less than positive view in the “Figuring Black Power” exhibition, Ringgold’s 1967 painting “American People Series #20: Die” portrays race riot carnage, with blood-spattered white and black Americans – adults and children – clinging to one another in terror.

 In 1970, Ringgold and others protested the Whitney Museum since women were excluded from the Whitney Annual exhibit as well as African American male artists.
 With her daughter Michele Wallace, Ringgold founded WSABAL, and both were founding members of the National Black Feminist Organization.
 Ringgold was also a founding member of New York’s organization for black women artists “Where We At.”